bhardwaj-lab/sincei/README.md

 Bhardwaj V. (2022) sincei: A user-friendly toolkit for QC, counting, clustering and plotting of single-cell (epi)genomics data. [![DOI](https://zenodo.org/badge/271841139.svg)](https://zenodo.org/badge/latestdoi/271841139)

-sincei (a.k.a Single-Cell Informatics) is a suite of command-line tools developed for a user-friendly analysis of single-cell sequencing data.

 ## Installation

-sincei is based on python3, and can be installed using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).
+sincei is a command line toolkit based on python3, and can be installed using [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 Create a new conda environment and install sincei using: